mu2/google-container-engine-dse/README.md

 ## Deleting a Cluster

 The [https://cloud.google.com/](https://cloud.google.com/) interface currently has an issue deleting a cluster.
 A workaround is provided in the [delete.sh](delete.sh) script.
+To delete the cluster simply run:

+    ./delete.sh